Documentation conventions¶

 Rationale

-Keeping each sentence on its own line dramatically improves diffs.
+Keeping each sentence on its own line dramatically simplifies diffs.

 If needed to prevent a line from exceeding 120 characters, add line breaks elsewhere.
-Look for one of these places to add a line break, in order:
+Look for one of these places to add a line break:

 - Before an opening HTML tag (or Markdown equivalent) or after a closing tag